Skip to content

 JSON string containing URL metadata

-Source code in src/enhancedtoolkits/downloader.py
+Source code in src/enhancedtoolkits/downloading.py

 def get_url_metadata(self, url: str) -> str: